Cohomology of $(\varphi,\Gamma)$-modules over pseudorigid spaces: Finiteness of cohomology

-We also deduce the Euler characteristic formula for all $(\varphi,\Gamma_K)$-modules: \begin{cor} If $D$ is a projective $(\varphi,\Gamma_K)$-module with coefficients in a pseudoaffinoid algebra $R$, then $\chi(D)=-[K:\Q_p]$. \end{cor} \begin{proof} Euler characteristics are locally constant, so it suffices to compute $\chi(D_x)$ for a single maximal point $x$ on each connected component of $\Spa R$.
-Thus, we may assume that $R$ is a finite extension of either $\Q_p$ or $\F_p(\!(u)\!)$, and so we have access to the slope filtration theorem of ~\cite{kedlaya08}.
+\begin{proof}[Proof of Corollary~\ref{thm: euler characteristic}] Euler characteristics are locally constant, so it suffices to compute $\chi(D_x)$ for a single maximal point $x$ on each connected component of $\Spa R$.
+Thus, we may assume that $R$ is a finite extension of either $\Q_p$ or $\F_p(\!(u)\!)$.